Spitzer (bullet)

-Spitzer bullets greatly increased the lethality of the battlefields of World War I. Before, during and after World War I, militaries adopted aerodynamically even more refined spitzer projectiles by combining a pointed nose shape with a slightly tapered base at the rear, called a boat tail, which further reduced drag in flight.
-These projectiles were known as spitzer boat tail bullets which increased the terminal maximum ranges of fully-powered rifle cartridges to between 4115 and 5500 m.
+Spitzer bullets greatly increased the lethality of the battlefields of World War I. Before, during and after World War I, militaries adopted even more aerodynamically refined spitzer projectiles by combining a pointed nose with a slightly tapered base at the rear, a so called boat tail, which further reduced drag in flight.
+These projectiles were known as spitzer boat-tail bullets which increased the terminal maximum ranges of fully-powered rifle cartridges to between 4115 and 5500 m.

 Etymology

-The name "spitzer" is an anglicized form of the German word Spitzgeschoss, literally meaning "pointed projectile".
+The name "spitzer" is an anglicized form of the German word Spitzgeschoss, literally meaning "point shot".

 History

 Design requirements

-By the middle to the end of the 19th century, European military research had started to examine how to maximise available small arms muzzle velocity through improved projectile design.
-Stronger metal casing were being used to contain cartridge propellants making small arms more powerful but not anymore accurate.
-Designers knew that by making bullets with a lower drag coefficient (Cd) they decelerate less rapidly and therefore will travel much further.
-A lower drag coefficient also flattens the projectile's trajectory making it more stable in flight and less susceptible to lateral drift caused by crosswinds.
+From the mid to late 19th century, European military research had started to examine how to maximise available small arms muzzle velocity through improved projectile design.
+Stronger metal casings were being used to contain cartridge propellants, making small arms more powerful but not any more accurate.
+Designers knew that bullets with a lower drag coefficient (Cd) would decelerate less rapidly and therefore travel further.
+A lower drag coefficient also flattens the projectile's trajectory, making it more stable in flight and less susceptible to lateral drift caused by crosswinds.
 By retaining a higher impact velocity, bullets with high ballistic coefficients would retain more kinetic energy and be lethal at greater ranges.
 It was these requirements that drove military thinking in the years prior to the First World War.

-1898
+France – 1898–1932

-France
+Balle D – 1898

 The spitzer bullet design was first introduced in 1898 as the Balle D by the French Army.
 The Balle D bullet was designed by Captain Georges Raymond Desaleux, in order to improve the ballistic performance of the existing French 8×50mmR Lebel service cartridge of 1886.

 The original 1886 pattern 8×50mmR Lebel cartridge was an innovative service cartridge design, since it was the first military cartridge to use single-base smokeless, nitrocellulose based, (Poudre B) gunpowder as developed by Paul Vieille in 1884.
 The original 1886 pattern 8×50mmR Lebel was loaded with a 15.0 g cupro-nickel-jacketed lead-cored flat-nosed wadcutter-style Balle M bullet designed by lieutenant colonel Nicolas Lebel achieving a muzzle velocity of 628 m/s.

 The new 1898 pattern 8×50mmR Lebel cartridge loaded with Desaleux's new lighter 12.8 g Balle D brass mono-metal spitzer bullet achieved a muzzle velocity of 700 m/s, providing a somewhat flatter trajectory and a greatly improved maximum effective range.
 Besides having a pointed nose section the Balle D was also the first military rifle projectile that had a boat tail – a streamlined tapered base – to further minimize air resistance in flight.